 The Student Union membership fee for the whole academic year includes the Finnish Student Health Service fee for the autumn semester.

-Exchange students coming to the UEF for the spring semester 2021, the Student Union membership does not include the FSHS fee.
+The Student Union membership fee does not include the FSHS fee.
 Make sure you have a good health insurance before you begin your exchange.
 Starting from January 2021 the health services are organised as follows:

 Yths.fi: FSHS 2021